Sponsorship Visa UK Guide for Employers 2025

 UK Visas and Immigration (UKVI)

-The UK government agency responsible for managing the country’s visa and immigration system, including the issuance of sponsorship licenses.
+The UK government agency responsible for managing the country’s visa and immigration system, including the issuance of sponsorship licences.

 Resident Labour Market Test (RLMT)